-St. Paul attorney guilty of laundering drug proceeds
+St. Paul attorney guilty of laundering drug money through law firm

 - Article by: Jim Anderson